Types of Treatment for Early Breast Cancer

 Systemic therapy (neoadjuvant therapy and adjuvant therapy)

 Systemic therapy is used in addition to (an adjunct to) breast surgery.
 So, these treatments are often called adjuvant therapy when given after surgery.
-When they are given before surgery, they are often called neoadjuvant therapy.
+When they are given before surgery, they are called neoadjuvant therapy.

 Learn about factors that affect treatment options.